NateCode98/se19-webapp/README.md

 This webapp is used as a university project.
-It main functionality is to show my ability to create my own applications.
-One could use this app, as a basic reminder, where one can update, delete items.
+It main functionality is to show my ability to create my own web applications.
+One could use this app, as a basic reminder, where one can update and delete items.

 In order that this application is working (handling data), one need to use the API created here: https://github.com/NateCode98/se19-api